ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 * `ceedling verbosity[x] <tasks...>`:

-  Change the default verbosity level. [x] ranges from 0 (quiet) to 4 (obnoxious).
-Level [3] is the default.
+  Change the default verbosity level. `[x]` ranges from 0 (quiet) to 4 (obnoxious) with 5 reserved for debugging output.
+Level 3 is the default.
   The verbosity task must precede all tasks in the command line list for which output is desired to be   seen.
 Verbosity settings are generally most meaningful in conjunction with test and release tasks.

 * `ceedling summary`: